eighttrigrams/cometoid/README.md

     cljs.user=> (js/alert "Hi")
     nil

 An alert should pop up in the browser.
+Here as well, new code is compiled and available immediately.
+Just call your function of choice again after hitting `save`.

 ### Tests